Marin-Kitagawa/SpaceOS/README.md

 The A20 line is a special line that is used to enable the memory above 1MB.
 That is, the 21st bit of memory accesses.
 From the newer computers starting from IBM PS/2, the A20 line can be enabled via `Fast A20 Gate` i.e. it doesn't require any delay loops or polling.
 It has just 3 instructions.
 Of these, `in` and `out` instructions -> reads from and writes to processor bus respectively

+# Setting up a Cross Compiler
+1. We cannot use `gcc` because it is for Linux.
+2. Since we are creating our own OS, we need to create a cross-compiler.
+3. The cross-compiled `gcc` will not have standard libraries.
+This is expected because we are creating our own OS and hence kernel doesn't need support for the standard libraries.